Opposite postures | 10 Things, April 2025

 On the Saturday that week, April 12th, I heard my close friend Gabriel Dubreuil lead his current band called Collage Trad at the Rogue Folk Club.
 It'd feel weird to write about Gabriel's music.
 (Similarly, there's a handful of my dearest people whom I avoided hosting in my time on the Rhythm Changes Podcast, and there's at least one high-potential episode that we could've done this month but the current host and guest turned down for the same reason.)
 Shout-out to Brent Gubbels for subbing for Wynston Minckler and playing great bass on short notice and part-reading.

-I still recognized a bunch of Gabriel's material from our former band together, Early Spirit, and from the North Shore Celtic Ensemble that he now leads.
+I still recognized a bunch of Gabriel's material from our former band together, Early Spirit, and from the North Shore Celtic Ensemble that the violinist now leads.
 He did invite guests and present a closing number with the touring band who played the first set: Hildaland, the duo of Scottish fiddler Louise Bichan and American mandolinist Ethan Setiawan.
 Hildaland has vocals and instrument switches (banjo and octave mandolin, respectively) by both members.
 The duo played neo-traditional fare with an exciting mutual timefeel.
 When I listen to trad-folk, that's one of the first things I tune into: how the musicians feel the movement of rhythm and time across the static melodies.
 Hildaland's latest album, Sule Skerry, came out in 2023.

 4